fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 Get an account on <https://perseus.univ-grenoble-alpes.fr/>.

-Set an ssh key and the alias
+Set an ssh key by following <https://gricad-doc.univ-grenoble-alpes.fr/hpc/connexion/>
+and the alias

 ```sh
 alias sshdahu='ssh -X dahu.ciment'